memfault/interrupt/_drafts/gdbundle.md

 use GDB exactly the same way and they shouldn't be required to.
 Given these facts, GDB should be able to adapt to each developer's use case and empower them to do their job.
-The use cases for GDB span from reverse engineering binaries, debugging embedded software running on hardware connected over USB, do debugging super computers half-way across the world.
+The use cases for GDB span from reverse engineering binaries, debugging embedded software running on hardware connected over USB, to debugging super computers half-way across the world.

 With this level of customization required, GDB needs to be able to easily tailor